when-of-python/catalogue/catalogue/catalogue/dictionaries.md

 {'latitude': -36, 'longitude': 178, 'srid': 4326}
 ```

-Using the correct keys worker as expected.
+Using the correct keys worked as expected.

 ```python
 >> location_b = Location(latitude=-38, longtude=177)
 ...
 Location.__init__() got an unexpected keyword argument 'longtude'
 ```

 Ah!
-Protection against faulty use of the data structure.
+The dataclass provided protection against faulty use of the data structure.

-It is also easy to add validation to dataclasses e.g. to prevent impossible values for longitude.
+It is also easy to add validation to dataclasses e.g. to prevent faulty values for longitude.

+So even though dictionaries are very simple and versatile we should sometimes prefer alternatives.

 Links
 -----